 Double the size, double the performance.
 If you’re looking for a stronger airflow, the Dual Cocoon Fan is the perfect choice.
-Thanks to the 8-blade design, the warm air from your stove is distributed 30% faster with a peak airflow of 8 cubic meter per minute.
+Thanks to the 8-blade design, the warm air from your heater is distributed 30% faster with a peak airflow of 7 cubic meter per minute.

 With its effective, cost-saving design, the Dual Cocoon Fan will blow your cold spots away.

-✔️ Effective on all types of stoves (wood, gas, pellet, potbelly stoves)
+- ✔️ Effective on all types of heaters (wood, gas, pellet, potbelly stoves)

 - Material: Anodized Aluminum